Tipsbladet: History and profile

 On 5 October 2012 Tipsbladet became the Friday edition of the newspaper Ekstra Bladet.
 Then it began to be published as a section of its Tuesday and Friday issues.
+In September 2023, it was announced Tipsbladet had been acquired by the Copenhagen-headquartered digital sports media group, Better Collective, for €6.5 million.

 In 1975 Tipsbladet sold 32,380 copies.